ElectricRCAircraftGuy/eRCaGuy_dotfiles/Desktop_launchers/readme_and_install_info.md

 # This file is part of eRCaGuy_dotfiles: https://github.com/ElectricRCAircraftGuy/eRCaGuy_dotfiles

+There are 2 ways to install these *.desktop files, as described below.

+# 1. (Recommended) Automated Install/Uninstall of Desktop Files:

+Install new_launcher.desktop:

+    eRCaGuy_dotfiles/Desktop_launchers/desktop_file_install.sh new_launcher.desktop

+Uninstall new_launcher.desktop:

+    eRCaGuy_dotfiles/Desktop_launchers/desktop_file_uninstall.sh new_launcher.desktop

-# Manual Install of Desktop Files:
+# 2. Manual Install/Uninstall of Desktop Files:

 INSTRUCTIONS:
 - See here for detailed instructions: